Queen Elizabeth Theatre

 The acoustical design of the Queen Elizabeth Theatre is certainly the way to the future for large auditoria.
 But none of it would have been possible without the positive collaboration, the hard working and very creative team at proscenium architects + interiors.

-If you're curious, please listen to the Saturday Afternoon at the Met Interview, broadcast soon after the opening.
+If you're curious, please listen to the Saturday Afternoon at the Opera Interview, broadcast soon after the opening.